Fan distributions via Tverberg partitions and Gale duality: Distributions by a Single Fan

 \subsection{Proof of Theorem~\ref{thm:colorful}}

-We conclude this section by proving our colorful distribution result.
-This follows the same procedure as before, except we substitute Sarkaria's theorem with the Optimal Colored Tverberg theorem of ~\cite{BMZ15} below.
+We conclude this section by proving our rainbow distribution result.
+This follows the same procedure as before, except now we substitute Sarkaria's theorem with the following result~\cite[Corollary 2.3]{BMZ15} which gives optimal results to the ``colored Tverberg'' problem of B\'ar\'any and Larman~\cite{BL92}.